2024 Student Paper Competition

 More than twelve sections of ASA sponsor Student Paper Competition / Travel Awards to assist students with travel expenses to attend JSM.
 Students may submit papers to no more than two competitions and may accept only one section’s award.
 Students must inform all sections applied to when s/he wins and accepts an award, thereby removing the student from the award competition for the other section.

 - A cover letter with the applicant’s name, current affiliation and status, and contact information (address, telephone, email);

 - An abstract (300 words maximum);

-To apply, please email the package containing the first three items above (the adviser letter should be sent separately by the adviser) to the 2021 section officers listed below:
+To apply, please email the package containing the first three items above (the adviser letter should be sent separately by the adviser) to all the 2024 section officers listed below:

-- Competition winners come to the JSM in Washington, DC, in August 2021 to present their winning papers!
+5. Competition winners come to the JSM in Portland, Oregon in August 2024 to present their winning papers!

 2023 Award Recipients

 Five winning papers were presented at JSM 2023.
 The 2023 award recipients are:

 - Elizabeth Bersson, Duke University, Department of Statistical Science